Homelessness is a complex problem that can affect anyone.

 What we're doing

 Homelessness is often accompanied by other challenges, such as mental illness, addiction, a lack of resources or difficulties with life skills.
-Once a person has fallen into homelessness, these challenges can make it difficult to regain housing.
+Once a person has fallen into homelessness, these challenges can make it difficult to regain and maintain housing.

 Evidence shows that people are better able to break the cycle of homelessness when provided with housing and appropriate supports.